William Sutherland

 If you are new to cad and wish to try out a package without spending a lot of money - or maybe just want a good basic CAD package for free - then I suggest downloading and registering FelixCAD LT - an excellent 2D/3D package which has bigger 'brother' packages called Powercad

-Powercad also produce an excellent commercial product called Sitemaster for onsite measuring via a Bluetooth Disto laser measure, available in the UK from
+Powercad also produce an excellent commercial product called Sitemaster for onsite measuring via a Bluetooth Disto laser measure.

 My choice of CAD systems

-Since 2000 I have been using Allplan FT by Nemetschek.
+Since 2000 I have been using Allplan BIM by Nemetschek.

 Drawing Interchange between systems